 Figure 3 illustrates the major kp metadata associated with each proposition, the dependencies of the propositions, and the provenance reasoning process using uncertainty-oriented KP model.
-To use KP, the reader needs define his/her trust relations (shown as "trust\degree" boxes in figure 3).
-Certainly, a KP agent (KP reasoner) can provide a set of default trust relations to certain common used information sources.
+To use KP, the reader needs define his/her trust relationships (shown as "trust_degree" boxes in figure 3).
+Certainly, a KP agent (KP reasoner) can provide a set of default trust relationships to certain common used information sources.
 A KP agent will conduct provenance reasoning as requested from the reader.
-According to theorem 5-3, in order to calculate the certainty degree of derived proposition "Implications of finding", KP agent needs to calculate the trust degree to this proposition, according to the assigned certainty degree of the proposition, and the certainty degree of its premise, the AND\prop "condition1".
-The latter leads to calculating the certainty degrees of Equivalent\prop "Brain areas" and Asserted\prop "New finding".
-And the calculation of the certainty degree of Equivalent\prop "Brain areas" leads to the calculating of the certainty degree of Asserted\prop "Brain\regions".
+According to theorem 5-3, in order to calculate the degree of certainty of derived proposition "Implications of finding", KP agent needs to obtain the degree of trust of this proposition, the assigned degree of certainty of the proposition, and the degree of certainty of its premise -- the AND_prop "condition1".
+The latter leads to calculating the degrees of certainty of Equivalent_prop "Brain areas" and Asserted_prop "New finding".
+And the calculation of the degree of certainty of Asserted_prop "Brain areas" leads to calculating the degree of certainty of set to calculating the degree of certainty of Asserted_prop "Brain areas".
 So, the calculation process can be outlined in 5 steps as shown in figure 3 in which each step is represented with a box marked by step number and the formula used.
-For example, step (1) calculating the certainty degree of asserted proposition "New finding" by using formula (5-1-9).
+For example, step (1) calculating the degree of certainty of asserted proposition "New finding" by using formula (5-1-9).

 Figure 3.
-Example of
+Example of provenance reasoning using Uncertainty-oriented KP

-provenance reasoning using Uncertainty-oriented KP
+7 Summary

-7. Summary
+In this paper, we have proposed an uncertainty-oriented KP model addressing the provenance problem with uncertain trust relationships and uncertain truth values.

-This paper proposes an uncertainty-oriented KP model to address the provenance problem with uncertain trust relationships and uncertain truth values.
-"Trust Degree" (subjective probability) is introduced to represent uncertain trust relationships; "Certainty Degree", the probability of a proposition to be true, is used to represent uncertain truth value; and an uncertainty-oriented KP model is constructed to infer the certainty degree for different types of propositions by using information theory and probability theory.
+"Degree of trust" (subjective probability) has been introduced to represent uncertain trust relationships; "degree of certainty", the probability of a proposition to be true, has been used to represent uncertain truth values; and an uncertainty-oriented KP model has been constructed to infer the degree of certainty for different types of propositions by using information theory and probability theory.
 This uncertainty-oriented KP model could be used to determine the validity of web information in a world where information is uncertain.

-As mentioned in introduction section, Knowledge Provenance comprises of four levels: Static, Dynamic, Uncertain, and Judgment-based KP.
-To continue our work, we will develop judgment-based KP that focuses on societal processes necessary to support knowledge provenance in which indirect judgment of information trustworthiness in social processes will be considered.
+As mentioned in introduction section, Knowledge Provenance comprises of four levels: Static, Dynamic, Uncertainty-oriented, and Judgment-based KP.
+To continue our work, we will develop judgment-based KP that focuses on societal processes necessary to support knowledge provenance.